syncfusion/essential-ui-kit-for-blazor/README.md

 Refer to the [Blazor system requirements documentation](https://blazor.syncfusion.com/documentation/system-requirements) to learn more about the development environments.

 ## Supported Blazor Versions
-The blocks are compatible with any active version of Blazor, as they are primarily developed using HTML, CSS, and TypeScript.
+The blocks are compatible with any active version of .NET Core, as they are primarily developed using HTML, CSS, and TypeScript.
 Additionally, for using Syncfusion Blazor components, the compatible versions of Blazor and Syncfusion Blazor components are detailed in this [link](https://blazor.syncfusion.com/documentation/system-requirements#net-sdk) for your reference.

 ## Supported Browsers
 The supported browsers are: